Roni-Boiz/playframework/README.md

 #### 5. home.scala.html
 To develop the webpage together with Scala codes, we have create this file.
-Since this project build in concept of **SPA** you see all the CRUD in this page itself.
+Since this project build in concept of **SPA** you see all the CRUD in home page itself.
 This file support both Scala and html languages.

 ### Aditional Reading